-The holder of the scholarship at the end of each half year shall file certificates from the authorities of the College that he is taking a full Arts Course, that his moral conduct has been good and that his attention to his studies and his general conduct have been satisfactory.
+The holder of the scholarship at the end of each half year shall file certificates from the authorities of the College that he is taking a full Arts Course, that his moral conduct has been good and that h s attention to his studies and his general conduct have been sa tisfactory.
 No portion of the scholarship will be paid without the presentation of said certificate.